Enbridge Gas' Response to COVID-19

 - Recent loss of sense of smell or taste

 Enbridge Gas will continue to respond to emergency calls such as gas leaks or calls from customers who do not have heat.
 We will also continue to undertake work that is needed to ensure we can reliably and safely deliver natural gas services to homes and businesses such as safety inspections, new service installations for homes or businesses pending occupancy or without heat, maintenance and emergency repairs to our natural gas system and essential construction projects.
-Additional work such as meter exchanges and some customer requested meter work have also resumed, where it is safe to do so.
+Meter exchanges and some customer requested meter work are continuing, where it is safe to do so.
 Where this work requires us to enter homes and businesses, we've implemented protocols to ensure public and employee safety including pre-screening questions for customer visits and augmented personal protective equipment requirements where necessary.
 No Enbridge Gas employee or contractor that is feeling ill or may have been exposed to any COVID-19 risk factors will conduct work in customer homes or businesses.
+Some non-emergency meter work such as reading of some meters located inside buildings has been postponed as have the in-person elements of our energy conservation programs.

 In order to do our part in helping to limit the spread of COVID-19, we need to ensure that we practice social distancing where possible for our team and our customers, while also maintaining safe and reliable operations.
 These are precautionary changes to ensure we have sufficient resources to safely and reliably deliver the natural gas services that our customers rely on.